Alai Payuthey (soundtrack): Development

 Initially, director Mani Ratnam wanted A. R. Rahman to compose only the film score.
 However, by the end of filming, nine songs were recorded.
 The lyrics of the track "Pachchai Nirame" are based on colours.
 The track is influenced by the instrumental works of Kitaro.
 The song is based on the raga "Kharaharapriya" and brings out the relaxing effect by using the facets of the musical scales.
 Cinematographer P. C. Sreeram used different color lenses as per the lyrical lines while filming this track.
 The song uses reverberating effect throughout its length.
 However, Rahman used light percussion, gently strummed acoustic guitars and layered the acoustic and synthesized versions of the same instrument.
 Additionally, the track has sounds of flute, violins and percussions.
 For Pachchai Nirame, Rahman ensured to use the timbres effectively so that the picturisation of the song matches to the tune.
 The track was filmed at Taj Mahal, village, lake, forests of Kashmir.
 The track "Snegithane Snegithane" is an ode by a wife to the husband.
-The track is based on the Shringaar raag.
+The track is based on the Shringaar rasa.
 "Snegithane Snegithane" has a video edit version, with additional opening vocals by Ustaad Rashid Khan.
 The video edit version was released only as a bonus track on the soundtrack and cassettes of Alaipayuthey (Original version) and not on Sakhi (Telugu dubbed version).
 However, the video edit version was used in all the three film versions.
 "Kaadhal Sadugudu" consists guitar riffs, based on the IndiPop and coming of age genre.
 The song was regarded as 'Beach Song' by Ratnam.
 The track "September Maadham" is a funky track, loosely based on fast-paced R. D. Burman music.
 "Yaaro Yarodi" is a rustic number that blends of folk instrument sounds appearing intermittently.
 The track was used in the 2008 film The Accidental Husband.
 "Maangalyam" song consists of nuptial mantras interspersed with lyrics of "Endrendrum Punngai".
 The title track "Alaipayuthey" was originally composed by the Carnatic music composer Oothukkadu Venkata Subbaiyar, who also set it to the raagam 'Kaanada'.
 Rahman added additional beats to the track.
 The track "Evano Oruvan" which has an Egyptian base to its composition.

 Singer Bombay Jayashri recorded for the film score.
 Rahman made her sing the raag Sindhu Bhairavi for half an hour whose portions were used in a scene when the lead actress was hospitalized in the film.